pslisko/performa365docs/docs/howto/manage_business_entities.rst

 #. **Add Business Entity** form opens below.
 #.
 Enter **Name** of your business entity or organization unit.
 #.
 Enter optional **External identifier** such as tax number.
 This field is typically used for integration with your in-house systems when business entities and organizations registry is fetched automatically.
 #.
-Choose the appropriate **Level** - Business group, Business entity or Organization unit.
+Choose the appropriate **Level** - Business group, Company/Institution or Department.
 #.
 Choose **Parent entity** from the dropdown menu.
 If your business entity doesn't have a parent, enter '-' in **Parent entity** field.
 #. **Save** button is enabled when all required fields are filled.
 #.
 Click **Save**.